aslafy-z/t411-tvst-ddl-userscript/README.md

-# t411-tvst-ddl-userscript
+# tvst-t411-search-userscript

-Provide a "Search in T411" button in the "To watch" tab.
+Provide a "Search in T411" button in the "To watch" tab of TVShow Time